dsi-explore/eda20-team4-project/3_Results/3_4_Salary.md

 At first glance, it does not look like there is much of a difference in distribution of minimum or maximum salary ranges between different industries.
-Again just like with job categories it seems like the salarly distributions are approximately normally distributed with a right skew.
+Again just like with job categories it seems like the salary distributions are approximately normally distributed with a right skew.

 ``` r
 #calculate average min and max salary for each industry